FZBunny/applepi/NOTES.md

 - There are four mildly annoying, though not always obvious, one-pixel-high horizontal lines in the display.
 Under investigation.
 - ApplePi emulates a 65C02 (not the original 6502) processor, whether or not the IIe enhanced model is selected.
 This saves code, and few will care.
 - Cassette tape I/O is temporarily disabled.
 A workaround for the format differences between monitor and BASIC formats will eventually be devised.
-- There is no printer in slot 1.
+- There is a printer in slot 1, BUT: no dialog to select output yet, just prints to console.
 Coming soon.
+Also does not print BASIC code properly; keywords show only 1st character.
 - There is no serial I/O emulation.
 Coming soon.
-(These last two can be partially mitigated by echoing screen text to the console or a file on the host O/S.)
+(This can be partially mitigated by echoing screen text to the console or a file on the host O/S.)